Gov. Hochul Announces New York's Mass COVID Vaccination Sites Open To Children 5-11

 NEW YORK (CBSNewYork) — Ten of New York’s state mass COVID vaccination sites are open to children 5 to 11 years old, Gov. Kathy Hochul announced Saturday.

-So far, more than 50,000 children in the state received at least one shot since the CDC approved Pfizer’s vaccine for the age group, according to the governor’s office.READ MORE: Suspect Paulie Velez, 25, Arrested For Rape Of Woman In Central Park
+So far, more than 50,000 children in the state received at least one shot since the CDC approved Pfizer’s vaccine for the age group, according to the governor’s office.READ MORE: Suspected Tornado Leaves Behind Trail Of Damage On Long Island

 “Since this 5 to 11 year-old age group became eligible, we have been encouraging parents to reach out to their pediatricians and local health providers to set up vaccine appointments and now I’m directing our state mass vaccination sites to open their doors to the youngest and most recently eligible New Yorkers,” Hochul said.

-Note: Editor’s note: This story was first published Nov.
-13.